-It’s time to admit Writer Separation Anxiety is a bona fide disorder.
+It’s time we admit that Writer Separation Anxiety is a bona fide disorder.
 I’m not ashamed to say I have it, maybe others will come forward.
-Remember, there’s strength in numbers.
+Remember, there is strength in numbers.
 It may not afflict the majority of writers, but that doesn’t make us freaks.
-Why do you think there are so many sequel authors?
+Why do you think there are so many sequel writers?

 It’s true that most writers are ecstatic to finish a manuscript.
-When I wrote The End of my novel, I was bereft.
+However, when I wrote The End of my novel, I was bereft.

 What would become of Caroline, Andy, Lilly, all my characters?
 We’d been together for so long.
 I spent more time with them than my real family.
 What would I do now?

-That first morning after The End, was the hardest.
-It was time to get reacquainted with my LBTB (Life Before the Book).
-During the third edit our kitchen became depleted of anything edible.
-Grocery shopping was long overdue.
+That first morning after The End was the hardest.
+Time to get reacquainted with my LBTB (Life Before the Book).
+During the manuscript’s third edit our kitchen became depleted of anything edible.
+Grocery shopping was now long overdue.
 A chore would be good.
 It would keep me busy.
 No time to pine.